aldomann/sublime-orchis/README.md

 #### Orchis Dark Legacy

 Dark variation.
-You shall use it if you set you Window Theme to Orchis Dark.
+You shall use it if you set your Window Theme to Orchis Dark.

 ![image](Screenshots/orchis-dark-legacy.png)